New to orchestra, or struggling to remember what every common orchestral term means? Look no further.

 Senza Sordino: Remove mute

 Staccato: Generally, short.
 Spaces between the notes.
-An important articulation developed by the control of the bow from the second joint of the bow hand on the stick.
+An important articulation developed by the control of the bow from the index finger of the bow hand on the stick.

 Sul ponticello: On the bridge.
 Instruction to string players to place with the bow as close to the bridge as possible to produce a glassy metallic but mysterious sound effect.
 Often written, “sul pont.”.